 If the computer running Tableau Server is not connected to the internet, then you'll have to activate the server offline.
 If this is your situation, be sure to read Activate Tableau Offline.

-We'll be coming back to this page in future chapters of this guide, but for now, you must set the authentication type.
+You must set the authentication type (aka: Identity Store).
 If your deployment plan requires updating that account to an Active Directory user account, we also recommend setting Run As User now.

 Set the authentication type